 The easiest way to get to the waterfall is by starting at the Ethel Harrold Trailhead.
-The trail passes through meadows and along a creek until it intersects the Walker Ranch Loop Trail.
-Here, you’ll want to take the trail to the right where the trail heads down South Boulder Creek winding its way through the park.
+When the trail intersects the Walker Ranch Loop, you’ll want to bear to the right where the trail heads down South Boulder Creek winding its way through the park.
 This trail will take you directly to Eldorado Falls.
-Ignore the sign just before the Boulder Creek Bridge that says “To Eldorado Canyon” as it goes to Eldorado Canyon State Park but does not lead to Eldorado Falls.
+Ignore the sign just before Boulder Creek Bridge that says “To Eldorado Canyon” as it goes to Eldorado Canyon State Park but does not lead to Eldorado Falls.
 Be prepared for the return trip to be more difficult than getting there.

 How to reach Eldorado Falls:

 You’ll drive about an hour northwest of Denver to reach the trail, and then another 30 minutes to walk to the falls.
 From Boulder, drive along Flagstaff Road for about 7 miles.
 The scenery is great.
 From Flagstaff, turn left on Pika Road which you’ll take for just over a mile, then turn right on Bison Road.
 Both of these roads are improved dirt roads.
-Most vehicles should be fine to reach the trailhead for much of the year but 4×4 is recommended during winter or heavy rains.
+Most vehicles should be fine to reach the trailhead on these dirt roads for much of the year but consider taking a 4×4 when conditions are unfavorable.
 Ethel Harrold Trailhead Parking is located on the right about 0.2 miles from the turn onto Bison Road.
-The trailhead has a pit toilet.

 7. Forsythe Canyon Trail – Nederland

-Many people don’t realize that there’s a small waterfall tucked in Forsythe Canyon, tucked between Boulder and Nederland.
+Many people don’t realize that there’s a small waterfall located in Forsythe Canyon, between Boulder and Nederland.
 In fact, it’s one of the lesser-known waterfalls around Denver.
-The waterfall here isn’t overly impressive, but the hike is quite nice, largely shaded and ends at the picturesque Gross Reservoir.
-The best time to see the waterfall is in May and the first part of June when the runoff from snowmelt is the highest.
+The waterfall here is small and not overly impressive, but the hike and surrounding scenery make it worth the trip.
+Like many other Colorado waterfalls, if you want to see the waterfall at its humble best, come in the late spring and early summer.

 How to get to the waterfall on Forsythe Canyon Trail:

 To begin your hike on Forsythe Canyon Trail, you’ll first drive an hour and fifteen minutes from Denver.
 Use GPS to navigate to the Forsythe Canyon Trailhead.
 The route that takes Magnolia Road is recommended.
-The trailhead is easy to miss.
-It is located just before FR359 on Hwy 68.
-The trailhead has a nice gravel parking lot enclosed with a wooden fence and a restroom.
+The trailhead parking lot is easy to miss, but is located just before FR359 on Hwy 68.

 That’s a roundup of the top waterfalls in the Denver region.
 Hopefully, you found one to explore on your next outdoor adventure!